OscarZhou0107/db-in-k8s/README.md

 1. An object implementing `trait Future<Output=T>` can only be transformed into another object implementing `trait Future<Output=Y>` with side affects once being resolved.
 This can be done via provided methods from `trait FutureExt` (and/or `trait TryFutureExt`) which is provided for every object that implements `trait Future`.
 Or, by using keyword `.await` to nonblockingly yield `T` from `Future<Output=T>`.
-2. However, `.await` must resides within `async` functions or closures, which returns an anonymous object that implements `trait Future`.
+2. However, `.await` must resides within `async` functions or blocks, which returns an anonymous object that implements `trait Future`.
 The only way for a `Future` to fully resolve is via an executor, such as `tokio::spawn`.
 3. Functions or closures with `.await` inside must be declared with `async`, and they will return an anonymous object that implements `trait Future`.
 4. `.await` means nonblockingly executing the future.
 The program is still executed from top to bottom as usual.